Version History Industry Code

 Version 12 of the Code was approved by the Minister for Energy and Water Supply on 28 June 2012.

 Version 11 of the Code implements the 2011 recommendations of the Electricity Network Capital Program Review to flat-line Energex’s Minimum Service Standards at the 2011-12 levels.

-As allowed under Section 120PA of the Electricity Act 1994, we did not consult on these amendments because we were of the view that they were urgent, uncontroversial and do not materially detriment anyone’s interests.
+As allowed under Section 120PA of the Electricity Act, we did not consult on these amendments because we were of the view that they were urgent, uncontroversial and did not materially detriment anyone’s interests.

 Version 11 of the Code was approved by the Minister on 21 May 2012 and came into effect on 15 June 2012.

 Version 10 of the Code includes a number of changes to remove any areas of overlap or conflict between the Code and the Australian Consumer Law.
 It also includes a number of other minor amendments to reflect changes to organisation names and to update references to policies.

 Version 10 of the Code was approved by the Minister and came into effect from 26 August 2011.

 Version 9 of the Code includes a number of minor administrative changes to the Code.